Iron Road (opera): Act 2

-Cross-Cultural Elements
+Cross-cultural elements

 Much of the thematic content in Iron Road draws on Chinese popular religion, a mix of Buddhism, Confucianism and Taoism.
 These elements are brought out through character, plot, and the music itself, among others.
 In the Iron Road study guide, Chan explains each of the opera's characters correspond with an element of Chinese cosmology: Water (Séui), Fire (Fó), Earth (Tóu), Metal (Gam) and Wood (Muhk).
 The relationships between these elements can be harmonious or discordant.
 The study guide states directly that Lai Gwan corresponds with the element of Water, while Manli is fire—two elements which traditionally conflict each other.

 The elements yin and yang, the two basic forces that represent the contrary, but interdependent elements of the natural world, are exemplified in Chan's juxtaposition of Eastern and Western features.
 Relationships between husband and wife, master and worker, and father and daughter reveal these traditional elements more deeply.
 There are many scenes in which both yin and yang are presented, including Prologue — The New World, in which Ama and Lai Gwan embody divergent but dependent manifestations of their role as a woman in traditional Chinese society.
 Ama, a traditional Chinese female character, assumes her societal role passively, while Lai Gwan, who is also traditional, accepts her role more actively.
 Juxtaposition of Eastern and Western elements are found especially in the opera's orchestration, where Chan employs both Eastern and Western instrumentation.
 His orchestra includes more traditional instruments like violins, trumpets and horns, while also incorporating erhu, guzheng and yangqin, and many Chinese auxiliary percussion instruments.
 Certain Chinese instruments are employed especially when supporting the voice of a Cantonese character, whose melodies are often set to the pentatonic mode.
-Chan thought this setting "...seemed to be a natural consequence of the speeches [...] these words [...] tend to form the pentatonic scales."
+Chan thought this setting "...seemed to be a natural consequence of the speeches ... these words ... tend to form the pentatonic scales."
 Likewise, melodies sung by the white characters are sometimes built on Irish folk and work songs, allowing for the emphasis of Taoist dualism, whose influence stems from Chinese culture.

 Critical reception

 Since its première in 2001, Iron Road has received mostly positive reviews, praising its bicultural themes, historical commentary, and dichotomous musicality.
 William Litter of the Toronto Star proclaimed the opera was a "score for multiculturalism", suggesting that if Canada's archetypical opera, Louis Riel is representative of Canadian biculturalism, Iron Road, then, illustrates multiculturalism in today's Canada.
-John Boulbourn of the Toronto Sun awarded the opera five out of five stars, "On golden rails!", for its historical narrative and unique fusion of Eastern and Western sounds.
+John Coulbourn of the Toronto Sun awarded the opera five out of five stars, "On golden rails!", for its historical narrative and unique fusion of Eastern and Western sounds.
 Tamara Bernstein of the National Post, however, found Chan's love story insufficiently believable and suggested heightened musical drama would have been welcome in scenes involving death.
 Still, she compliments Chan's aesthetic, which she describes as "colourful and tonal yet not cartoonish."